-The attorneys with the Law Office of Bryan Fagan are privileged to be able to work with all of our clients.
-We take pride in being able to serve our community by providing the best family law representation in Southeast Texas.
-If our attorneys are not working on your case in our office then they are in court representing and advocating for other clients that we represent.
+The attorneys with the Law Office of Bryan Fagan are privileged to work with all of our clients.
+We take pride in serving our community by providing the best family law representation in Southeast Texas.
+If our attorneys are not working on your case in our office, they are in court representing and advocating for other clients we represent.
 In a field where it can be extremely contentious in the middle of a case, we are primarily focused on doing what is best for our attorneys while maintaining the highest standards in ethics and representation.

-Among our clients, we are especially proud of being able to represent so many active-duty military members and veterans.
-When it comes to the difficulties associated with the family law case I can think of no other group that is impacted as heavily as members of our military.
+Among our clients, we are especially proud of representing so many active-duty military members and veterans.
+When it comes to the difficulties associated with the family law case, I can think of no other group that is impacted as heavily as members of our military.
 All of our clients have lives outside of their family law case.
-However, if you are in the military or are a veteran and are going through a divorce then your needs can differ from that of a civilian in many significant ways.
+However, if you are in the military or are a veteran and are going through a divorce, your needs can differ from those of a civilian in many significant ways.

 Not only is your day job one that requires a great deal of concentration, skill, and commitment but the benefits and entitlements involved in a military case can differ from those of a typical civilian divorce.
 On top of that, we have to consider the needs of military spouses who may be living abroad or living closer to home here in Texas.
 When it comes to issues like child support, entitlements in the calculation of benefits having the right attorney, and being advised correctly on these issues can make a huge difference in a divorce case.

 With that said, I would like to write today's blog post from the perspective of a military spouse.
 Though you may not be serving overseas or may have never served the country in this way, there are certain sacrifices that you made as a military spouse to shoulder a great deal of the responsibility of raising a family while your spouse served our country.
 As a result, the military makes special allocations for benefits and entitlements for military spouses and their children in the event of a divorce.